aarons-talks/2019-06-18-JFrog-SwampUP/README.md

 Athens keeps its own database of _all_ the modules you request from it - public and private.
 This database is **write only**, which means that once you ask Athens for a module and it serves it up, that module is stored forever and will never change.

-This powerful database means that you can _cut Athens off from the internet_ and still build your apps with all the same performance benefits.
+This powerful database means that you can:

+- _Cut Athens off from the internet_
+  - For example, inside a highly firewalled organization or a locale that does not have reliable access to the internet
+- Share your private code inside your organization, without keeping multiple vendor directories in sync
+- Keep all the same performance and reliability benefits that GoCenter gives you, but with your private code too

 >Athens can be used inside of organizations that have completely firewalled off access to the internet